Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 The extensor digiti minimi is a thin muscle near the outer side of your forearm.
 It starts from a lateral epicondyle of the humerus via the common extensor tendon.
 It stretches down to connect to your digit 5 finger.

-This muscle helps straighten your pinky finger at the joint closest to your hand, but it can also help with other movements of the pinky.
+This muscle helps straighten your pinky finger at the joint closest to your hand, but it can also help with other pinky movements.

-It gets its power from a nerve in your arm and its blood from nearby arteries.
+It gets power from a nerve in your arm and blood from nearby arteries.
 Overall, it plays a role in straightening your pinky finger and extending your wrist.

 Brachioradialis